Tomás Blanco (footballer)

-Tomás Blanco (born 17 March 1999) is an Argentine professional footballer who plays as a forward for Quilmes.
+Tomás Blanco (born 17 March 1999) is an Argentine professional footballer who plays as a forward for Primera Nacional club Los Andes on loan from Estudiantes.

 Career

 Blanco's career in senior football began with Quilmes, after joining their academy in 2014 following stints with local teams Ferrocarril Chajarí and Tiro Federal Chajarí.
 He was moved into the first-team by Marcelo Fuentes at the beginning of the 2018–19 Primera B Nacional campaign, making his professional debut against Atlético de Rafaela on 27 August 2018 at the Estadio Nuevo Monumental.
 His first goal arrived in his fifth appearance in September versus Platense, with his second coming in October during an away draw with Villa Dálmine.